dwhall/HeyMac/README.rst

 HeyMac
 ======

-HeyMac is a combination of a `frame definition <docs/HeyMacFrame.md>`_, protocol and and data communication stack designed to carry Data Link (Layer 2) and Network (Layer 3) frames between modest data rate, small payload radio modems such as the Semtech SX127x.
+HeyMac is a a `frame definition <docs/HeyMacFrame.md>`_, a protocol and and data communication stack designed to carry Data Link (Layer 2) and Network (Layer 3) frames between modest data rate, small payload radio modems such as the Semtech SX127x.

-HeyMac is written in Python 3 using the `farc <https://github.com/dwhall/farc>`_ state machine framework and is intended to run on a Raspberry Pi 3 running Linux.
+This prototype implementation of HeyMac is written in Python 3 using the `farc <https://github.com/dwhall/farc>`_ state machine framework and is intended to run on a Raspberry Pi 3 running Linux.
 HeyMac requires Python 3.5 or later.

 I am a licensed amateur radio operator in the USA.
 So I am using frequencies, modulations and antenna gains that are not allowed by unlicensed individuals